-Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2019) and the school's Staff Recruitment procedures available from the school office and in the staff information folder.
+Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2016) and the school's Staff Recruitment procedures available from the head teacher.

 At least one member of each recruitment panel will have attended safer recruitment training.